 How do I make a gift in honor of a graduate?

-Gifts to the Cal Parents Fund help sustain vital student services, including the Career Engagement Center, where soon-to-be graduates can gain valuable guidance for the road ahead.
+Making a gift to the Cal Parents Fund is a meaningful way to celebrate your graduate’s achievement while supporting future Berkeley students.
+Gifts help sustain vital student services, including the Career Engagement Center, where soon-to-be graduates gain valuable guidance for the road ahead.
+Learn more and make a gift here.

 Contact us